iovanella/iovanella.github.io/README.md

 - Email: antonio.iovanella_at_uniroma2.it

 ## Publications
+- Cinelli, M., Ferraro, G., Iovanella, A., Rotundo G. (2019). _Assessing the impact of incomplete information on the resilience of financial networks_, Annals of Operations Research, to appear.
 - Cerqueti, R., Ferraro, G., Iovanella, A. (2019) _Measuring network resilience through connection patterns_, Reliability Engineering and System Safety, 188, pp. 320-329.
 DOI: 10.1016/j.ress.2019.03.030.
 -	Cinelli, M., Ferraro, G., Iovanella, A. (2019). _Network processes for collaborative innovation_, International Journal of Entrepreneurship and Small Business, 36(4), pp. 430-452 DOI: 10.1504/IJESB.2019.10011453.
 - Cerqueti, R., Ferraro, G., Iovanella, A. (2018) _A new measure for community structure through indirect social connections_, Expert Systems with Applications, 114, pp. 196-209.
 DOI: 10.1016/j.eswa.2018.07.040